Data Engineering - Master's Programme in Data Science

-The Master's Programme in Data Science with specialisation in Data Engineering will provide you with the knowledge, tools and skills to succeed in a wide range of different positions that involve the analysis of large amounts of data.
+The Master's Programme in Data Science with a specialisation in Data Engineering will provide you with the knowledge, tools and skills to succeed in a wide range of different positions that involve the analysis of large amounts of data.
 This specialisation provides the general skills needed by a data scientist, as well as advanced skills in data mining and data engineering, data engineering, accelerator-based programming, and security.

-As part of the programme, you will also be given an opportunity to delve into the ethical and legal aspects of data science.
+As part of the programme, you will also be allowed to delve into the ethical and legal aspects of data science.
 This is important not least due to that many large-scale societal issues necessitate the use of data-driven methods and AI, no matter if it is related to social welfare, climate change, healthcare or democracy.

-Uppsala University also offers a rich and vital research environment in data science, with a large number of researchers from several different institutions, and the programme will prepare you for active participation in research projects, either as a PhD or in the industrial sector.
-In the second year of the programme, you will be given the opportunity to work alongside internationally renowned research teams within data science and with students and experts from other disciplines in a project course in applied data science.
+Uppsala University also offers a rich and vital research environment in data science, and the programme will prepare you for active participation in research projects, either as a PhD or in the industrial sector.
+In the second year of the programme, you will be allowed to work alongside internationally renowned research teams within data science and with students and experts from other disciplines in a project course in applied data science.

-Student profile You are someone with not only a theoretical foundation in mathematics and computer science, but also curiosity about how large and complex sets of data can be utilised to solve a variety of real-life problems.
+You are someone with a theoretical foundation in mathematics and computer science, and curiosity about how large and complex sets of data can be utilised to solve a variety of real-life problems.

 The programme leads to a Master of Science (120 credits) with Data Science as the main field of study.

 The programme consists of four main parts.
 At first, you and your fellow students may have different backgrounds, and therefore you can choose courses to complete your basic knowledge in computer science and mathematics.
-You can also choose to take core data science courses, for example on data ethics and law, statistical machine learning, the theoretical foundations of data science and data engineering.
+You can also choose to take core data science courses, for example, data ethics and law, statistical machine learning, and the theoretical foundations of data science and data engineering.

 Students are expected to participate and actively contribute to teaching sessions while also assuming responsibility for their own learning.

 Instruction consists of lectures, practical assignments, seminars, and projects.
-A large part of the programme is spent studying on your own or in a study group outside the classroom, and as such, it is important that you take a proactive role in structuring your own studies.
-On a seminar, you present your ideas and discuss with your classmates regarding a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
+A large part of the programme is spent studying on your own or in a study group outside the classroom, and as such, you must take a proactive role in structuring your own studies.
+In a seminar, you present your ideas and discuss with your classmates a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.

 Courses will include exam forms such as written examinations, oral examinations, lab sessions and project assignments with group examinations, case studies and written assignments.